 And sometimes, the mistake is simply one of sentence structure and assumptions.
 Did Ringling’s elephants build the Causeway?
 Wellll…. kinda, but not like your mental picture of pachyderms wading in the sea grass.

-I’m prepping a presentation right now on Sarasota’s Facts & Fables (it’ll be ready for hire in November from our Speaker’s Bureau) and having a ball with this whole concept.
+I’m prepping a presentation right now on Sarasota’s Fabulous Fables & Fascinating Facts (it’ll be ready for hire soon from our Speaker’s Bureau) and having a ball with this whole concept.
 Thank goodness for our members who are local history experts, and for the primary sources at Historical Resources, so I can double, triple, check what’s real and what is not.

 But sometimes, a fable’s just too much fun to die.
 Hellooo Sara DeSota, you precious young thing you.